THE WRITER’S CRAFT explores various principles, techniques, and guidelines to help authors of all genres improve writing and storytelling craft.

 By |2024-01-06T22:46:38+00:00|The Writer’s Craft|Comments Off on How Do We Write about The Future Now That It’s Here?
 Tips for writing science fiction writing in the 21st century

-In Janet Burroway’s book, Writing Fiction: A Guide to Narrative Craft, she describes point of view as the most complex element of fiction.
-This is because establishing point of view involves tending to a complicated relationship between reader, author, and characters.
-Establishing a point of view and maintaining its consistency can […]
+In Writing Fiction: A Guide to Narrative Craft, Janet Burroway describes point of view (POV) as “the most complex element of fiction.”
+She’s right.
+Choosing and managing POV requires constant attention to the delicate relationship between reader, author, and character.
+And maintaining consistency can challenge even seasoned writers.

 Go to Top